Jet setters turned around after landing in the south of France

 The air transport gendarmerie fined the three helicopter pilots for traveling without valid reason, said the official, because non-essential trips to France are not allowed under the restrictions on coronaviruses.

-Border police were unable to charge passengers or pilots because they had not yet entered French territory legally, said the head of the air border police.
+The border police could not bill passengers or airline pilots because they had not yet entered French territory legally, said the head of the air border police.